janpfeifer/gonb/README.md

 * Windows version:
   * Installation.
   * Named-pipe implementation in `kernel/pipeexec.go`.
-* Tracking of lines on generated Go files back to cell, so reported errors are easy to follow.
-In the meantime the errors can be moused over and will display the lines surrounding them.
 * Controllable (per package or file) logging in GoNB code.
 * Run `goimports` before calling `gopls` to inspect a variable, or auto-complete.
 This would be handy, but complicates tracking the position of the cursor on the changed